What's New

 by Kimberly Wulfert, PhD

-My article, "John Hewson and the French Connection," is currently in The Magazine ANTIQUES , August 2008 issue.
-This is my second research paper about John Hewson in less than a year, but I have been engaged in in-depth research about him and his work since 2002.
+My article, "John Hewson and the French Connection," is in The Magazine ANTIQUES , August 2008 issue.
+This was my second research paper about John Hewson in less than a year, but I have been engaged in in-depth research about him and his work since 2002.
 The first paper appeared last October in FOLK ART Magazine of the American Folk Art Museum.

 Hewson is considered one of the earliest and the finest chintz block printers in America's history.
 He emigrated from England to Philadelphia in 1773, to set up one of the first textile printing factories here.
 His goal was to dye and print cotton and linen fine enough to compete with England's dyed and printed cottons.
 Colorfast printing on cotton was still new to the Western world at that time and they loved it; colorful cottons from India, called chintz, were all the rage around the world and now Europe and America would be competitors.